yds12/ts-cheatsheet/readme.md

 This command will install the packages `typescript` (the Typescript compiler) and `ts-node` (a REPL for Typescript).

-Now you can try to compile the `.ts` file with:
+Now you can try to compile the `.ts` files with:

-    npx tsc index.ts
+    npx tsc

-It will generate a `index.js` file in the same directory.
-All the interesting stuff is, however, written as code and comments in the `index.ts` file.
+It will generate a `index.js` file in the `dist` directory.
+All the interesting stuff is, however, written as code and comments in the `src/index.ts` file.